opain/GenoPred/GenoPredPipe/README.md

 sh Miniconda3-latest-Linux-x86_64.sh
 ```

 Install Python 3.8, Snakemake 5.32, and the basic project dependencies.
+Note.
+I am installing these packages in an environment called 'base', if you already have an environment called 'base', you may need to create a new environment to avoid conflicts.

 ```bash
 conda activate base